Top 15 French Proficiency Tests for Any Level

 Unofficial Proficiency Tests

 There are many websites that will offer free French proficiency tests.
-Here, I’ll share nine that I find helpful.
-Always remember to take these tests with a grain of salt.
 Online proficiency tests can be immensely helpful.
-Keep in mind, however, their limitations.
+However, keep their limitations in mind.
 For instance, since these tests are graded automatically by computer, they rarely test speaking or writing, instead asking predominantly multiple-choice and matching questions.

 The ESL Language Programs Abroad test consists of 40 multiple-choice questions that test various grammar-based concepts, such as verb tenses and direct/indirect objects.
 At the end of the test, you’ll be told what your CEFR level is, and you’ll get to see what questions you answered incorrectly and why.